merge-base/restaunax-assessment/README.md

 # Remove the original remote
 git remote remove origin

-# Create a new repository on your GitHub account
+# Create a new repository on your GitHub account restaunax-assessment
 # Then add it as your remote
 git remote add origin https://github.com/YOUR_USERNAME/restaunax-assessment.git